julcoh/fruitPOP-Sorting-Hat/README.md

-# 📊 FruitPOP Volunteer Shift Optimizer
+# 📊 fruitPOP Sorting Hat

 > **Optimize volunteer shift assignments and analyze outcomes with Monte Carlo simulations — all in an easy-to-use web app.**

 ---

-## 🚀 What is FruitPOP?
+## 🚀 What is this Sorting Hat app?

-FruitPOP helps volunteer coordinators **assign people to shifts** in the most efficient way possible, based on:
+The sorting hat helps volunteer coordinators **assign people to shifts** in the most efficient way possible, based on:

 - **Volunteer preferences** (what shifts they want most)
 - **Shift capacities** (how many people each shift can accept)